 - Chemical materials, steel, machines, drugs, motor vehicles, scientific instruments, etc., are imported from Western European countries and North America to the Persian Gulf countries.

-The creation of the “Suez Canal” delighted Egypt’s kings and colonizers since it would connect the Mediterranean Sea to the Red Sea, today known as the Erythraean Sea.
+The creation of the “Suez Canal” delighted Egypt’s kings and colonisers since it would connect the Mediterranean Sea to the Red Sea, today known as the Erythraean Sea.

-The first canal connecting the Red Sea in the south with the Nile River in the north was constructed by Pharaoh Senausret III, creating a fresh channel to the Mediterranean Sea.
-Necho II, the second pharaoh, began constructing a new canal from the Nile to the south, but he passed away in early 595 BC before finishing it.
+The first canal connecting the Red Sea in the south with the Nile River in the north was constructed by Pharaoh Senusret III, creating a fresh channel to the Mediterranean Sea.
+Necho II, the second pharaoh, began building a new canal from the Nile to the south, but he passed away in early 595 BC before finishing it.

-The Suez Canal’s construction was completed by the Persian emperor Darius I. Leaders disregarded the Suez Canal for many decades, especially as silt made navigation impossible, but some authorities, like Ptolemy II Philadelphus in the second century BC, reopened it.
+The Suez Canal’s construction was completed by the Persian emperor Darius I. Leaders disregarded the Suez Canal for many decades, especially as silt made navigation impossible.

 3. Suez Canal Company

 The construction plan of the Suez Canal was started by the French diplomat De Lesseps in 1854.
-In 1858 a company was established to build the Suez Canal, named Universal Suez Ship Canal Company.
-The Universal Suez Ship Canal Company was entrusted with the construction and operation of the canal for the next 99 years.
+In 1858, a company was established to build the Suez Canal, named the Universal Suez Ship Canal Company.

 This Canal was built between 1859 and 1869.
 The construction of this canal was completed in 1869.
-And the canal was officially opened for international traffic on 17 November 1869.
-According to reports, a whopping amount of approximately $100 million was spent to build this canal.
+The canal was officially opened for international traffic on 17 November 1869.

 Britain annexed Egypt in 1882.
-But according to an international treaty that was signed in 1888 AD, the Suez Canal was opened for the ships of all countries equally without any restrictions in both war and peace.
-So, ultimately declining the control of any individual country.
-It was also made clear to everyone that no preferential treatment would be given to any country on the basis of the share that it holds in the company.
+However, according to an international treaty, the Suez Canal was opened to ships from all countries equally without any restrictions in war and peace.
+So, ultimately, declining the control of any individual country.
+It was also clear to everyone that no preferential treatment would be given to any country based on its share in the company.

 Egypt gained independence in 1936, but the rights to the Suez Canal remained with Britain.
-In 1947, an agreement was reached between the Suez Canal Company and the Egyptian government.
-It was decided that the Egyptian government would get its ownership over the canal if the 99-year lease with the company were cancelled.
+Later, an agreement was reached between the Suez Canal Company and the Egyptian government, giving ownership to Egypt.

 After World War II, Egypt began demanding independence from British troops in the Suez Canal area, and in July 1956, Egyptian President Jamal Abdel Nasser nationalised the Suez Canal.

-Up until the emergence of Napoleon Bonaparte, Egyptian kings had abandoned the Suez canal for decades.
+Up until the emergence of Napoleon Bonaparte, Egyptian kings had abandoned the Suez Canal for decades.
 Napoleon attacked Egypt in 1798.
-He attacked Egypt in an effort to undermine the British Empire and take control of the entire planet.
+He attacked Egypt to undermine the British Empire and take control of the entire planet.

 Napoleon desired to control the construction of a canal across Suez.
 He wanted to construct this canal because he believed it would deal the Brits a double blow.
-The British were struck by two shocks:
+Two shocks struck the British:

 - One benefit of this canal for the French would be a quicker connection to the Indian Ocean.